NamibiaTorres/junior_engineer_survival_guide/Python.md

         * To change the automatic ASCII-betical sorting, you can pass in a keyword argument: `spam.sort(key=str.lower)` If  you have a list of ['A','Z','a', 'z'], it will now be sorted to ['A', 'a', 'Z','z'], and ignore the uppercase before all lowercase ordering of `sort()`.

+* "Variables do not store list values directly; they store references to lists.
+This is an important distinction when copying variables or passing lists as arguments in function calls.
+Because the value that is being copied is the list reference, be aware that any changes you make to the list might impact another variable in your program.
+You can use copy() or deepcopy() if you want to make changes to a list in one variable without modifying the original list." (from _Automate the Boring Stuff with Python_).

 ### Datatypes: Mutable VS IMMUTABLE:
 #### Mutable Datatypes:
 * these are datatypes that can have values added, removed, or changed
 * EXAMPLE: Lists
+* While using rewriting the values of a list will modify the list (and replace it with a new list), if you want to change the values of a list in place, it's best to use the `del` statment and the `append()` method to change the value of a list in place.

 #### Immutable Datatypes:
 * These are datatypes that __cannot__ be changed
+* EXAMPLE: Strings, Tuple (an immutable form of Lists)
+    * you can not change values of indexes in a string, like you can with a mutble list
+    * The ONLY way to mutate a string is to use `slicing` and `concatenation` to create a new string.